“Increasingly, funders are not only preferring but mandating open sharing of research...as well as [encouraging]

 Use this site to identify if a journal you wish to publish in complies with funder requirements for Open Access.

-CRKN recently negotiated a Read and Publish Agreement with Sage Publishing that means Canadian Academics can publish their articles as Open Access with no charges.
-To learn more check it out here.
+CRKN recently negotiated Transformative Agreements wtith several publishers.
+This means Canadian Academics can immediately publish articles as Open Access with no charges.

 Alternatively, Many funders - such as the TriAgency - include money for Article Processing Charges (APCs) that enable a researcher to pay the APC so their article becomes Open Access.
 If you have a grant, or about to apply for one, you will need to see if funds have been allocated for this purpose.